boreec/boreec.github.io/content/posts/devlog-0004.md

 ## Miscellaneous

+Besides that, here are a few other changes:

+- Player can skip his turn by pressing the Spacebar
+- Changed the background color to black
+- Moved `tile.rs`, `cellular_automaton.rs` and `noise.rs` to Map plugin
+- A lot of small refactoring

 ## Final result

+Here's a quick video showcasing all new features/mechanics/content/etc. First time with the microphone, I hope the quality isn't too bad.

+{{< youtube vzD1GXqki6A >}}

 ## Closing thoughts

+I didn't expect to spend so much time refactoring, but I think I managed to have a good foundation for what's coming next.
+I am not sure for when the next devlog will be released as I've been thinking about doing other stuff.

 As always, if you have any suggestions/remarks regarding the devlog content, the code or anything else, please reach out!
 Don't hesitate to drop a &#11088; on